JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

     ```

     * The `name` property of the `AndroidPlatform` class uses the Android-specific code, namely the `android.os.Build`
-      dependency.
+      class.
 This code is interpreted as Kotlin/JVM.
       If you try to access a JVM-specific class, such as `java.util.Random` here, this code will compile.
     * The `name` property of the `IOSPlatform` class uses iOS-specific code, namely the `platform.UIKit.UIDevice`
-      dependency.
+      class.
 This code is interpreted as Kotlin/Native, meaning that you can refer to iOS declarations in Kotlin.
       The code becomes a part of the iOS framework, which is imported in the Swift code of the `iosApp` module.

 3. Each source set includes a `getPlatform()` function.
-   Its expected declaration doesn't have a body, and actual implementations are provided in the platform code:
+   Its `expect` declaration doesn't have a body, and `actual` implementations are provided in the platform code:

     ```kotlin
     // Platform.kt in the commonMain source set